charikova/ITP2_project/README.md

 # innopolka
 Python-Django implemetion of Library Management System website:
-Introduction to Programming project by students of BS1-7 group, team: Danil Ginzburg, Nikita Nigmatulina, Maria Charikova, Roman
+Introduction to Programming project by students of BS1-7 group, team: Danil Ginzburg, Nikita Nigmatulin, Maria Charikova, Roman Bogachev

 # The way it works
 Patrons can survey diffrent documents on the main page and leave requests for them.
 Librarins (staff) can whether